TangoWrex/TangoWrex/README.md

-I am a Python and C developer with 2+ years of experience.
-I am currently working on an open source project called "Aegis".
+Hello!
+I am a Python and C developer with over 2 years of experience, passionate about crafting innovative software solutions.
+I am currently actively working on a project called "Aegis."

-Aegis is a multithreaded program which will connect sensors remotely.
-It currently utilizes flask for the GUI.
-The network is set up prior to setting out sensors for now.
-The user will be able to select from prebuilt functions.
-The client will leverage SDRs and commercial off the shelf hardware to get RF data to send back to the server.
-It feeds GPS data.
-Future iterations will provide the server a gui with a map showing each sensor
+Aegis Project Overview
+"Aegis" is a dynamic and multithreaded program designed to establish remote connections with sensors.
+Leveraging my expertise in Python and C, I am developing this project to provide a seamless and efficient solution for sensor connectivity.

+Key Features
+Flask-based GUI: Aegis utilizes Flask, a powerful web framework, to deliver an intuitive and user-friendly graphical interface.
+I am hoping to ensure a smooth and enjoyable experience for users.

+Prebuilt Functionality: Users will have the flexibility to choose from a variety of prebuilt functions, allowing them to customize and optimize sensor operations to suit their specific needs.

+SDR and Commercial Hardware Integration: Aegis harnesses the power of Software-Defined Radios (SDRs) and readily available commercial off-the-shelf hardware to capture RF data.
+This data is then securely transmitted back to the server for further analysis and processing.

+GPS Data Integration: By seamlessly incorporating GPS data, Aegis enriches the sensor information with accurate location tracking, enhancing the overall functionality and value of the system.

+Next Steps
+As I continue to refine the Aegis project, my focus is on expanding its capabilities and enhancing user experience.
+One of the exciting upcoming features is the development of a server-side graphical user interface (GUI) that will visually represent each sensor on a map, providing users with a comprehensive overview of their network.

+I am committed to delivering a reliable and efficient solution through continuous development and innovation.

 ![Codewars](https://github.r2v.ch/codewars?user=mttruett&stroke=%23BB432C)